delormejonathan/synapps/README.md

 `<description>` is a descriptive text of the modification.

+#### 1.0.2 (2014-10-14)

+- UPG Added unit test to IO/File.
+- NEW Added Util\RegexUtils class to support multi-byte string when quoting string.

 #### 1.0.1 (2014-10-20)

 - UPG Added PHPUnit 4.2+ dependency for automated testing.